Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 If you don't have a body for over 10 days, but the only soul remaining in your phylactery is your own, you must expend your own soul to create a Demilich.
 This newly created undead has your memories, but is not under your control.
 Your character is gone and only destroying the phylactery and then using Divine Intervention to bring back the soul can restore them.

 ### Undead Resilience
 At 22nd level, your undead form is refined, removing the weaknesses mortals have.
 You do not need to breathe, you do not require food, drink, or sleep.
-You become immune to poison damage and the poisoned condition, and you are resistant to necrotic damage.
+You become resistant to necrotic damage, immune to poison damage and the charmed, frightened, and poisoned conditions.

 ### Unholy Ability Score improvement
 At 23rd level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 These ASI options can increase a score over 20.